-This version has nearly the save physics as the previously mentioned version 2.5's.
+This version has nearly the same physics as the previously mentioned version 2.5's.
 The only change is to three of the rubber settings.
-It removes the Future Pinball watermark logo and splash start up screen.
-I see no other changes from review of the text file in the download and testing.
-This is a screenshot of the text at the bottom of the start up screen:
+It removes the Future Pinball watermark logo and splash start-up screen.
+I see no other changes from a review of the text file in the download and testing.
+This is a screenshot of the text at the bottom of the start-up screen:

 The download has two executables.
 One has the splash and watermark and the other does not.
-I see no other changes from review of the text file in the download and testing (except physics).
-The text on the start up screens for the version without the splash and watermark is the same as Version 2.5 Slamtilt Rubbers on the executable without the logo.
+I see no other changes from a review of the text file in the download and testing (except physics).
+The text on the start-up screens for the version without the splash and watermark is the same as Version 2.5 Slamtilt Rubbers on the executable without the logo.

 This version removes the splash and watermark.
-I see no other changes from review of the text file in the download and testing (except physics).
-The text on the start up screens is the same as Version 2.5 Slamtilt Rubbers.
+I see no other changes from a review of the text file in the download and testing (except physics).
+The text on the start-up screens is the same as Version 2.5 Slamtilt Rubbers.

 Zedpinball Physics v1.0 and v1.11

-Both the v1.0 and v1.11 versions that have separate executables for 32 bit and what they identify as 64 bit versions.
-The "64 bit" version allow Future Pinball to have 4 gigabytes of virtual memory on 64 bit platforms (instead of only 2).
-At one time, I recommended using the version for 64 bit platforms.
+Both the v1.0 and v1.11 versions have separate executables for 32-bit and what they identify as 64-bit versions.
+The "64-bit" version allows Future Pinball to have 4 gigabytes of virtual memory on 64-bit platforms (instead of only 2).
+At one time, I recommended using the version for 64-bit platforms.
 This helps to improve memory usage.
-I stopped using the Zed version because lights have a different glow pattern.
+I stopped using the Zed version because table lights have a different glow pattern.
 I don't like the glow pattern as well as the other executables.
 I have found that since I stopped using the Zed versions I don't have memory problems probably because Ravarcade has patched several memory leaks.
 All of the Zed versions remove the splash and watermark.
-I have gotten feedback that guys that have pinball cabinets do have problems with their front end programs when using the Zed executable.
-The text on the bottom of the start up screens is the same as Version 2.5 Slamtilt Rubbers for all the Zed versions.
+I have gotten feedback that guys that have pinball cabinets do have problems with their front-end programs when using the Zed executable.
+The text on the bottom of the start-up screens is the same as Version 2.5 Slamtilt Rubbers for all the Zed versions.